Lewsion/.github/profile/README.md

-# Lewsion
+# Lewsion Technologies

-Welcome to the Lewsion GitHub organization!
+Welcome to the Lewsion Technologies GitHub organization!
 We are dedicated to making communication easier for everyone and simplifying cloud services for all.

 ## Our Mission

 **Making Communication Easy for Everyone and Making Cloud Services More Accessible for All**

-At Lewsion, we strive to deliver robust VoIP solutions, open-source projects, and cloud services that empower enterprises and businesses across various IT needs.
+At Lewsion Technologies, we strive to deliver robust VoIP solutions, open-source projects, and cloud services that empower enterprises and businesses across various IT needs.
 We believe in the power of open-source collaboration to drive innovation and make technology more accessible.

 ## Our Projects